theogravity/electron-log-transport-datadog/README.md

 - Will retry failed sends.
 - Can disable batch sending and always send for each log entry.

-**Note: This transport only works in the main process. since the Datadog API client is not compatible with the renderer process.**
+**Note: This transport only works in the main process since the Datadog API client is not compatible with the renderer process.**

 # Table of Contents